E.D. Butcher Chair of Bioengineering & CPRIT Scholar

 National Science Foundation Graduate Student Fellow

-From Fort Smith AR, Natalie studied Biomedical Engineering and minored in Mathematics at the University of Arkansas-Fayetteville.
+From Fort Smith, AR, Natalie studied Biomedical Engineering and minored in Mathematics at the University of Arkansas-Fayetteville.
 Her research focuses on macrophage polarization and depolarization and signaling occurrence when these cells change states and sometimes dangerously become cancer-assisting fiends.
-Her future research goals involve understanding macrophage infiltration during cancer metastasis.
+Her future research goals involve understanding macrophage infiltration during cancer metastasis and utilizing in vitro models of clustered metastasis to understand the effects of different types and subtypes of macrophages on cancer progression.
 When she is not in lab, she loves to read, embroider, and knit!

 3rd Year Ph.D.
 Student